gbmhunter/blog/content/electronics/components/voltage-level-translation/_index.md

 * <span class="pro">Typically there are no relative restrictions on the voltage levels of side A vs. side B (i.e. there is no "low side" and no "high side", they can vary independently).</span>
 * <span class="con">Complex circuitry.</span>

-{{% img src="basic-use-of-74lvc1t45.png" width="500" caption="A 74LVC1T45 voltage-level translator IC being used to voltage translate a 3.3V logic-level signal to a 5.0V voltage domain." %}}
+{{% figure src="basic-use-of-74lvc1t45.png" width="500" caption="A 74LVC1T45 voltage-level translator IC being used to voltage translate a 3.3V logic-level signal to a 5.0V voltage domain." %}}

 ### Directionality (Unidirectional, Bidirectional, Auto-directional)